-After you build and sign the release version of your app, the next step is to upload it to Google Play to inspect, test, and publish your app.
-Before you get started, you might want to make sure you satisfy the following:
+After you sign the release version of your app, the next step is to upload it to Google Play to inspect, test, and publish your app.
+Before you get started, you must meet the following requirements:

 Inspect APKs using bundle explorer

-To learn more, read the Play Console help topic about Reviewing your app bundle details.
+To learn more about bundle explorer, see the Play Console help topic Inspect app versions with the app bundle explorer.

 Update your app bundle

-After you upload your app to the Play Console, updating your app requires you to increase the version code you include in the base module, and build and upload a new app bundle.
+To update your app after you upload it to the Play Console, you need to increase the version code included in the base module, then build and upload a new app bundle.
 Google Play then generates updated APKs with new version codes and serves them to users as needed.
-For more information, read Manage app updates.